STUDENT INFORMATION & RESOURCES

 For those times when you have skipped a meal before coming to classes or just need an energy boost, the Food for Thought program is available to provide you with a meal or a snack when you need it.
 Stop in and see Lisa Haywood in Buchanan Hall Room 163 or call 276.964.7220.

-A laptop loaner program is available to students who need a laptop in order to complete coursework.
-A limited number is available and are loaned on a semester-basis, not open-ended.
+A Laptop/Hotspot loaner program is available to students who need a laptop or Hotspot in order to complete coursework.
+A limited number are available and are loaned on a semester-basis, not open-ended.
 They will be provided first-come, first-serve.
-Students must complete the Southwest Laptop-Check-out-Form
+Students must complete the Southwest Laptop Check-out Form or the Southwest Hotspot Check-out Form

 SWCC student emergency funding is dedicated to helping students with temporary, short-term financial assistance.
 Emergency funding is not intended to provide ongoing relief of recurring/routine expenses or as a consistent supplement for educational expenses.